8bitbuddhist/PixelMaestro/docs/maestro.md

 ## Setting a Global Brightness Level
 Use `set_brightness()` to set a global brightness level for all Pixels.
 Global brightness is applied when retrieving a Pixel color via `get_pixel_color(section, index)`.
 Brightness ranges from 0 (off) to 255 (full).

-## Toggling the Running State
-You can pause the Maestro using `set_running(bool)`.
-When you resume, it will pick up exactly where it left off (unless you are running a Show, in which case it will execute each Event that should have ran while the Maestro was paused).

 ## Creating a Show
 Shows let you plan out actions that will execute at a later point in the Mastro's runtime.
 For more information, see the [Show documentation](show.md).